openstack-archive/infra-manual/doc/source/drivers.rst

 state of the tree.

 * Go to https://review.openstack.org/ and sign in
-* Select 'Admin', 'Projects', then the project
+* Select 'Admin', 'Projects', then the repository
 * Select 'Branches'
 * Select the checkbox next to 'proposed/<series>' and hit 'Delete'